CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/ChildGauge.md

     === "Example"

         ```py
-        >>> ChildGauge.recover_remaining(todo)
+        >>> soon
-        todo
         ```

 ---

 ## **Depositing Rewards**

-flow for adding reward tokens:
+The process for adding external reward tokens follows two steps:

-1. add_reward: add a reward token for distribution.
-When calling this function, a distributor address must be set for the reward token.
-Only this distributor can deposit the reward token via the `deposit_reward_token` function.
-The data for the reward token is stored in the `reward_data` mapping.
-2. deposit_reward_token: deposit a reward token for distribution.
-This function can only be called by the distributor of the reward token.
-The reward token data is stored in the `reward_data` mapping.
+1. **Add Reward Token** (`add_reward`)
+    - Registers a new reward token in the gauge
+    - Sets an authorized distributor address
+    - Only callable by gauge manager or factory admin
+    - Stores token data in `reward_data` mapping

+2. **Deposit Rewards** (`deposit_reward_token`)
+    - Deposits reward tokens for distribution
+    - Only callable by the authorized distributor
+    - Distributes rewards linearly over specified period
+    - Updates reward data in storage

+!!!warning "External Rewards are not boostable!"
+    External rewards are separate from CRV emissions and are not subject to boost multipliers.

 ### `add_reward`